 Emmanuel Osahor

 At 16, then in his third year at the university, he walked into a dance studio while accompanying a friend to get dance costumes and stumbled upon a dance rehearsal that changed his life forever.
-He walked into the studio a law student and came out an artist.
+He walked into the studio as a law student and came out an artist.

 “Emmanuel expresses dance in different genres of music.
 He has made dance more universal, and has made ballet accepted in the Nigerian music space.
 He brings perfection and artistry.
 He is very gracious and exudes so much grace in whatever stage he find himself in”